Spruce Grove: Transportation

-Two highways pass through Spruce Grove, Highway 16 (Yellowhead Highway) and Highway 16A.
-Highway 16 has no traffic lights but has two exits into Spruce Grove, while Highway 16A has several traffic intersections.
+The City’s 2024 Integrated Transportation Master Plan describes a hierarchy of roadways.
+The hierarchy descends from provincial highway, urban highway, arterial, collector, to local.
+Two highways pass through Spruce Grove – Highway 16 (Yellowhead Highway) and Highway 16A.
+Highway 16 has no traffic lights but has two exits into Spruce Grove, while Highway 16A has several intersections.
 Travelling east on either of these highways leads to Edmonton.
 Travelling west on Highway 16A leads to Stony Plain, and going west on either highway leads to Edson, Hinton, and eventually Jasper.